-STANDARDS HOW YOU WILL BE MEASURED HF.7.1 Key Dry sows and gilts must not be held in tethers or routinely kept in stalls UPGRADED HF.7.1.a Sows and gilts are not kept in stalls, except in the following circumstances and for no longer than 4 hours: when undergoing examinations, tests, treatments or operations for veterinary purposes during service or artificial insemination while being fed for the purpose of marking, weighing or washing whilst cleaning accommodation while waiting to be loaded for transportation AIM: There are appropriate facilities for fa arrowing sows and suckling pigs HF.9 There must be appropriate facilities for livestock to give birth HF.9.a Farrowing environment is designed such that the sow and her piglets stay clean and dry throughout lactation HF.9.1 Farrowing pens and crates must be of a sufficient length REVISED HF.9.1.a Where a crate is used the sow can stand up and lie down at full length, but excessive movement is prevented HF.9.1.b An unobstructed area behind the sow or gilt is available for farrowing HF.9.2 Sows must not enter farrowing crates more than 7 days prior to their expected farrowing date HF.9.3 (Recommendation) It is recommended that where a temporary crating system is used the farrowing crate is opened-up to allow the sow to turn freely as soon as practicable after farrowing NEW GUIDANCE The Defra Code of Practice states that temporary there is an overriding health or welfare reason to v crating systems should usually be opened within 4 days of farrowing, unless alter this.
-However, further research and commercial experience is needed to finement and to develop best practice around these systems. as soon as practicable after farrowing NEW GUIDANCE: The Defra Code of Practice states that temporary there is an overriding health or welfare reason to identify the optimum time at which to remove con alter this.
-However, further research and commercial experience is needed to as soon as practicable after farrowing NEW GUIDANCE: The Defra Code of Practice states that temporary there is an overriding health or welfare reason to identify the optimum time at which to remove con HF.9.4 Sows must not be kept in farrowing crates once they have finished suckling piglets alter this.
-However, further research and commercial experience is needed to finement and to develop best practice around these systems.
-HF.9.4.a Sows may only remain confined in a farrowing crate for a maximum of 5 weeks post-farrowing, except where individual nurse sows are required to suckle additional piglets HF.9.4.b as soon as practicable after farrowing NEW GUIDANCE: The Defra Code of Practice states that temporary there is an overriding health or welfare reason to identify the optimum time at which to remove con HF.9.4 Sows must not be kept in farrowing crates once they have finished suckling piglets alter this.
-However, further research and commercial experience is needed to finement and to develop best practice around these systems.
-HF.9.4.a Sows may only remain confined in a farrowing crate for a maximum of 5 weeks post-farrowing, except where individual nurse sows are required to suckle additional piglets HF.9.4.b Nurse sows may only be kept in a farrowing crate for a maximum of 8 weeks post-farrowing and only where she: is in suitable body condition has no shoulder sores
+STANDARDS HOW TOO WILL BE MEASURED Dry sows and gilts must not be held in tethers or routinely kept in stalls UPGRADED HF.7.1.a Sows and gilts are not kept in stalls, except in the following circumstances and for no longer than 4 hours: - when undergoing examinations, tests, treatments or operations for veterinary purposes - during service or artificial insemination - while being fed - for the purpose of marking, weighing or washing - whilst cleaning accommodation - while waiting to be loaded for transportation AIM: There are appropriate facilities for f arrowing sows and suckling pigs HF.9 There must be appropriate facilities for livestock to give birth HF.9.a Farrowing environment is designed such that the sow and her piglets stay clean and dry throughout lactation HF.9.1 Farrowing pens and crates must be of a sufficient length REVISED ■ HF.9.1.a Where a crate is used the sow can stand up and lie down at full length, but excessive movement is prevented ■ HF.9.1.b An unobstructed area behind the sow or gilt is available for farrowing HF.9.2 Sows must not enter farrowing crates more than 7 days prior to their expected farrowing date HF.9.3 (Recommendation) It is recommended that where a temporary crating system is used the farrowing crate is opened-up to allow the sow to turn freely as soon as practicable after farrowing NEW there is an overriding health or welfare reason to y crating systems should usually be opened within 4 days of farrowing, unless alter this.
+However, further research and commercial experience is needed to infinement and to develop best practice around these systems.
+HF.9.4 Sows must not be kept in farrowing crates once they have finished suckling piglets REVISED HF.9.4.a Sows may only remain confined in a farrowing crate for a maximum of 5 weeks post-farrowing, except where individual nurse sows are required to suckle additional piglets HF.9.4.b Nurse sows may only be kept in a farrowing crate for a maximum of 8 weeks post-farrowing and only where she: is in suitable body condition